-- 54. Where the acts and omissions of the Crown and the Negligent Individuals took place in Québec, they constituted fault giving rise to extra-contractual liability pursuant to the Civil Code of Québec, CQLR, c CCQ-1991, the Crown Liability and Proceedings Act, RSC 1985, c C-50 and the Interpretation Act, RSC 1985, c I-21 and any predecessor legislation.
-The conduct of the Crown and the Negligent Individuals also constituted unlawful and intentional interference with the rights of Québec Class Members within the meaning of the Charter of Human Rights and Freedoms, CQLR c C-12 and any predecessor legislation. - 55.
-The Crown and the Negligent Individuals are liable to pay damages, including punitive damages, to Québec Class Members pursuant to the Civil Code of Québec, CQLR, c CCQ-1991 and any predecessor legislation.
+- 62. Where the acts and omissions of the Crown and the Negligent Individuals took place in Québec, they constituted fault giving rise to extra-contractual liability pursuant to the Civil Code of Québec, CQLR, c CCQ-1991, the Crown Liability and Proceedings Act, RSC 1985, c C-50 and the Interpretation Act, RSC 1985, c I-21 and any predecessor legislation.
+The conduct of the Crown and the Negligent Individuals also constituted unlawful and intentional interference with the rights of Québec Class Members within the meaning of the Charter of Human Rights and Freedoms, CQLR c C-12 and any predecessor legislation. - 63.
+The Crown and the Negligent Individuals are liable to pay damages, including punitive damages, to Québec Class Members pursuant to the Charter of Human Rights and Freedoms and the Civil Code of Ouébec, CQLR, c CCQ-1991 and any predecessor legislation.